eoogbe/cs109-distributions/README.md

 # cs109-distributions
 The website for the CS 109 Final Project Part 3.
-Calculates the expected value and variance of Random Variables.
+Calculates the expected value, variance, and PMF of Random Variables.

 ## Distributions Supported
 * Bernoulli